yjlim-larr/Reinforcement_learning/Policy_gradient/DDPG/README.md

 But, in this paper, assuming environment is fully observed. so **s_t** is equal to **x_t**.

-Agent's action is expressed as policy, pi: S -> P(A)
+Agent's action is expressed as policy, π: S -> P(A)